CptTZ/phicomm-k3-fun/README.md

-# phicomm-k3-fun
+# Phicomm-K3-fun

-Fun stuff playing with K3
+Fun stuff playing with K3, as K3 is a quite elegant product considering its price of $42.99.